BrandonEastwell/photography-app/README.md

 ## Why?

-As a movie enthusiast and developer, I wanted a tool to streamline the search for the next movie to watch without having to hop between streaming platforms.
-This project helped me explore server side rendering, restful APIs, JWT authentication and database design to enable CRUD operations.
+As a photography enthusiast and developer, I wanted a platform that not only lets me showcase my own work but also helps me discover photography around me for inspiration.
+Existing apps felt either too generic or too locked into social media ecosystems, so I set out to build a tool tailored for photographers.
+This project gave me the chance to explore geolocation-based search, metadata extraction & filtering, and image uploads while diving deeper into Django, REST APIs, React Native and cross-platform mobile & web development with Expo.

 ## Features